Project configuration overview

 Multi-brand Project configuration

-Your Project can support multiple brands allowing you to manage different brand Stores and Channels within the context of a single Project.
+Your Project can support multiple brands, allowing you to manage different brand Stores and Channels within a single Project.

 To configure your Project for multiple brands, configure Channels and Stores for each brand: